This Polish inspired, vegan beet greens vegetable soup is a refreshing and nutritious lunch idea, perfect to enjoy in spring and summer.

 Recipe Link Parties

-I am adding this Beet Greens Vegetable Soup to Recipe Redux.
+I am adding this nutritious beet tops soup recipe to Recipe Redux.
 This month it has challenged its members to create a recipe showing how they reduce food waste – in celebration of Earth Day tomorrow.
 When it comes to unwanted, perhaps not very pretty or popular vegetables or bits of vegetables we usually toss putting them in a soup is a very effective way of giving them a new life and reducing waste.